 Increasing Retention and - Attraction: Good rewards are good for employees’ morale and lead to greater longevity.
 A good reward system also attracts new employees who desire the same rewards.

 - Giving Performance Feedback: Rewards enable the employees to know how they are performing.
-From this, they know what they perform best and what they should improve on.
+From this, they know what they do best and what they should improve on.

 - Increasing Motivation: Being rewarded makes employees proud and motivated.
 This encourages them to work even more and perform their best daily.